leeper/margins/README.md

 ![plot of chunk marginsplot](http://i.imgur.com/x5XtTuv.png)

+If you are only interested in obtainin the marginal effects (without corresponding variances or the overhead of creating a "margins" object), you can call `marginal_effects(x)` directly.
+This may be useful, for example, for plotting, or getting a quick impression of the results.

-There is also a new generic `cplot()` that displays predictions or marginal effects (from an "lm" or "glm" model) of a variable conditional across values of third variable (or itself).
+In addition to the estimation procedures and `plot()` generic, **margins** offers several plotting methods for model objects.
+First, there is a new generic `cplot()` that displays predictions or marginal effects (from an "lm" or "glm" model) of a variable conditional across values of third variable (or itself).
 For example, here is a graph of predicted probabilities from a logit model:

 ```r